lqyjasonlee/lqyjasonlee.github.io/README.md

 2. Research-page rebuild

 This package includes the research-page interaction: each paper entry is a light-gray clickable card, the abstract toggles by clicking the entry, and BibTeX/PDF controls remain independent.

+### V1

+Replace the old site with this new version.